 Pico de Gallo translated literally means beak of rooster.
 How a delicious mix of diced tomatoes, onions, jalapeño, cilantro, and lime relates to a beak of a rooster baffles me.
 Regardless of the name, this fresh salsa mix can brighten any dish such as chicken, beef, pork, tacos, etc. It’s also delicious simply piled high on a corn chip.

 Summertime is a great time for making Pico de Gallo because you can use fresh tomatoes straight from your garden.
-The fresh sweet taste of garden tomatoes can’t be beat, but if fresh tomatoes aren’t available, you can always use market tomatoes or canned diced tomatoes.
+The fresh sweet taste of garden tomatoes can’t be beat, but if fresh tomatoes aren't available, you can always use market tomatoes.

 The size of the dice should be about ¼” in size.
-I don’t favor large chunky vegetables in a salsa.
-The smaller the better.
+I don't favor large chunky vegetables in a salsa.
 I feel the flavors meld better, pile on as a topping better, and frankly taste better when the size is on the smaller side.
-In order to accomplish a nice small dice, you need a sharp knife.
-Before slicing tomatoes, I make sure my knife is sharp.
-If it isn’t, then I grab my knife sharpener to get the job done.
-The best knife sharpener out there is by Chef’s Choice.
-I have both the electric and manual and use them all the time.
+In order to accomplish a nice small dice, make sure you use a sharp knife.
+If it isn't, use a good knife sharpener to get the job done.

 To achieve a meaty Pico de Gallo, it’s best to place the tomatoes in a colander or fine mesh strainer to remove excess liquid after they are diced.
 If you prefer to have some juice then you can omit this step.
 If you choose to drain, you can place a bowl underneath the strainer to catch those juices and freeze them in an ice cube tray or freezer bag for adding to soups and sauces instead of water.